 Agile is a type of software development approach that is mainly used when requirements and solutions evolve with the collaborative effort of cross-functional teams and customers.

-It is gaining popularity in different industries because of its flexibility, adaptiveness, focuses on improvement, and high-quality results.
+It is gaining popularity in different industries because of its flexibility, adaptiveness, focus on improvement, and high-quality results.
 This approach is built as a response to the shortfalls of the Waterfall approach.

 What is A Waterfall Model?